lance-waller-lab/SISMID_2026_spatial_statistics_module/README.md

 1. Go to the green "Code" button near the top of this page, click, and download as a zip file to your computer.
 2. Save the zip file to a directory of your choice, then unzip the file.
 You will see a folder of lectures, a folder for data, etc.
-3. IMPORTANT:  You will also see a file 2026-SISMID.Rproj this will pull in all of the lab code and data as a project.
+3. IMPORTANT:  You will also see a file named "SISMID_2026_spatial_statistics.Rproj" ; this will pull in all of the lab code and data as a project.
 4. If you are unfamiliar with R/RStudio, you can focus on reading through the lab pdfs to see examples of what you can do.
 5. If you are familiar with R/RStudio, you can try out the Rmd code.